kuzudb/kuzu-blog/src/content/post/2025-06-10-entity-resolved-knowledge-graphs.md

 <Img src="/img/creating-high-quality-knowledge-graphs/kgc-er-4.png" alt="Kuzu graph around the vicinity of the entity 'Abassin Badshah'">

-- Yellow nodes represent the entities obtained from the Senzing entity resolution workflow,
+- Yellow nodes represent the entities obtained from the Senzing entity resolution workflow
-- Green nodes represent OpenSanctions entities
+- Green nodes represent `OpenSanctions` entities
-- Red nodes represent Open Ownership entities
+- Red nodes represent `OpenOwnership` entities
-- Blue nodes represent the risks associated with OpenSanctions entities
+- Blue nodes represent the risks associated with `OpenSanctions` entities

-As can be seen, entity resolution works by _overlaying_ the resolved entities on top of the original graph (rather than physically merging the two graphs).
+As can be seen, entity resolution works by _overlaying_ the resolved entities on top of the original graph (rather than physically merging entities in the two subgraphs), and does not delete any source data in the process.
 By writing an undirected Cypher query to traverse paths around the vicinity of entities that contain the string "Abassin", we can find all the relevant data relevant to the entity Abassin Badshah.
-A number of shell companies are identified as "related" to Abassin Badshah, and his spouse, Rehana Badshah, who worked together in a tax evasion scheme[^4].
+A number of shell companies are identified as "related" to Abassin and his spouse, Rehana Badshah, who colluded in a tax evasion scheme[^4].
-This demonstrates the power of bringing together multiple data sources to analyze financial crimes.
+This demonstrates the power of bringing together multiple data sources as a graph to help analyze financial crimes.

 ## Network analysis

-Writing simple Cypher queries to visually explore the graph is good enough for a local understanding of an entity and what it's connected to.
+Writing simple Cypher queries to visually explore the graph is good enough for a _local_ understanding of an entity and what it's connected to.
 However, we can do better than that!
-In this section, we'll cover an example of running a graph algorithm (betweenness centrality) to identify central players in the network.
+In this section, we'll cover an example of running a graph algorithm (betweenness centrality) to identify influential nodes in the network.

-Betweenness centrality is a useful algorithm for identifying key players in fraud rings because it measures how often a node appears on the shortest paths between other nodes.
-Nodes with high betweenness centrality could indicate potential money laundering or other suspicious financial activities.
+[Betweenness centrality](https://en.wikipedia.org/wiki/Betweenness_centrality) is a useful algorithm for identifying the key players in fraud rings because it measures how often a node appears on the shortest paths between other nodes.
+A high betweenness centrality score could indicate a connection to potential money laundering or other suspicious financial activities, which helps domain experts narrow down on important entities as they analyze the data.

 Kuzu makes it simple to run graph algorithms on the graph via NetworkX or via a native graph algorithms package[^3].
+The code below shows how to easily transform a Kuzu subgraph into a NetworkX graph, run a graph algorithm on it, and then bring the results back into Kuzu.

 ```py
 import polars as pl